 - Bank of America® Premium Rewards® Credit Card — If you hold $100,000 in assets with Bank of America and/or Merrill investment accounts, you qualify for Platinum Honors Preferred Rewards from Bank of America.
 This means with a Bank of America Premium Rewards credit card, you'll earn 2.625% cash back on all purchases.
 Even if paying tuition via Plastiq with a 2.5% fee, you'll make a .125% profit paying college tuition.

-Don't forget, if you have a spouse and you're trying to keep your expenses separated, they can pick up their own cards and pay tuition with them, potentially doubling the values I have listed above.
+Don't forget, if you have a spouse or partner and you're trying to keep your expenses separated, they can pick up their own cards and pay tuition with them, potentially doubling the values I have listed above.
 Regardless of the path you take, be aware of the Chase 5/24 rule and new account requirements across the banks.

 Even if your school charges a convenience fee for using a credit card or if you use a service like Plastiq, once you include an associated welcome bonus from a new credit card, you are still going to come out way ahead with the rewards you earn.
 Hopefully, you're lucky enough to attend a school that is fee free.